Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: Rescaling

 In this section we introduce a rescaling between the nuclear and averaged nucleon kinematics.
 Many of the key relations are summarized in Table~\ref{tab:one}.
 We typically identify the nuclear variables with an ``$A$'' subscript $(x_A, \xi_A, r_A)$, and those of the nucleon with an ``$N$'' subscript $(x_N, \xi_N, r_N)$.
 Similarly, the original nuclear structure functions are identified with a tilde $(\tilde{W},\tilde{F})$, while those re-scaled to the kinematics of an averaged nucleon are without $(W,F)$.

-\subsection{Nuclear and Nucleon Kinematics}
+\subsection{Nuclear and nucleon kinematics}

-As can be seen from Eqs.~\eqref{eq:master_full} and \eqref{eq:fl}, the $M_A^{2j}$ terms are always accompanied by $x_A^{2j}$ factors in $x$-space.
-Furthermore, the structure functions $\tilde{F}_2^{A,(0)}(x_A)$ have their main support at\footnote{ Note that we have introduced the nucleon scaling variable $x_N=A x_A$; this will be discussed in detail throughout this section.
+From Eqs.~\eqref{eq:master_full} and \eqref{eq:fl}, we see, perhaps with some minor algebraic manipulation, that $M_A^{2j}$ terms are always accompanied by $x_A^{2j}$ factors in $x$-space.
+Furthermore, since structure functions $\tilde{F}_2^{A,(0)}(x_A)$ have their main support at\footnote{ Note that we have introduced the nucleon scaling variable $x_N=A x_A$; this will be discussed in detail throughout this section.
 Although $x_N$ can in principle extend to $x_N=A$, the dominant range of the kinematics is $0 \le x_N \lesssim 1$.
-Discussion on the $x_N>1$ region are given in Sec.~\ref{sec:largex}. } $x_A = x_N/A \sim 1/A$.
-Therefore, we have effectively
+Discussion on the $x_N>1$ region are given in Sec.~\ref{sec:largex}. } $x_A = x_N/A \sim 1/A$, we have effectively

-where $M_N=M_A/A$ is the (average) nucleon mass such that the terms with $j>0$ in Eq.~\eqref{eq:piSimple} are suppressed for $Q^2 > M_N^2$ independent of the nuclear target.
+where $M_N=M_A/A$ is defined as the (average) nucleon mass such that the terms with $j>0$ in Eq.~\eqref{eq:piSimple} are suppressed for $Q^2 > M_N^2$ independent of the nuclear target.
+Subsequently, we introduce the {\em average nucleon momentum} $p_N := p_A/A$ inside the nucleus and define a nucleon scaling variable